 Even though is not considered a legal entity, a branch is advantageous especially because it doesn’t have to prepare audited financial statements.
 However, a certified copy of the audited financial statements of the parent company must be deposit at the Danish Commerce and Companies Agency.
 Also, the bookkeeping is necessary as the branch must pay VAT like any ordinary local company.

 The Danish branch is subject to taxation in the country at the applicable rate of 22%.
 It is treated as a permanent establishment in Denmark for taxation purposes.
 Our team of agents who specialize in company formation in Denmark can give investors more details about how the provisions of double tax treaties apply in case if branches (when such a treaty exists between Denmark and the country in which the foreign parent company is based).
+The branch will also need to observe the requirements for VAT registration in Denmark.

 One of the most important issues to take into consideration for foreign companies that expand their business to Denmark using a branch office is the liability level: the parent company abroad is fully liable for the debts and obligations of its Danish branch.